hjake123/reactive/KUBEJS.md

 - `.getItemEntity()` returns the item entity that is being dissolved.
 If you want to prevent it from being processed further, you could kill this entity.

 # Adding Reactions
-To add a reaction, you will need to set up a few different event handlers.
+To add a reaction, you will need to set up a few different event handlers and an advancement file.

 ## REACTION CRITERION TRIGGER
 First, you'll need to, in startup, set up a criteria trigger for the reaction.
 All reactions cause advancement criteria to complete when running, so this is mandatory.